Art of calligraphy

 Usually, we are enough to write with pencil, mechanical pencil or ballpoint pen.

-Some people write a letter with sumi-ink.
+Some people write a letter with brush and sumi-ink.

 Of course, several people use the sumi-ink made on an inkstone.